-- Gravina Island Highway would be widened to 40 feet and paved from the ferry access road to the intersection with the Airport Access Road. - The bridge over Government Creek would be widened to 40 feet and paved. - The Airport Access Road/Gravina Island Highway intersection would be reconstructed to eliminate the curve and create a straight T-intersection. - Airport Access Road would be widened to 40 feet and paved along its entire length (the tunnel under runway safety area to remain unchanged). - The Airport Creek Bridge would be reconstructed to be 36 feet wide. - Seley Road would be constructed as a 36-foot-wide, gravel surface road from Lewis Reef Road to approximately the end of the Airport Reserve.
+- Gravina Island Highway would be widened to 40 feet and paved from the ferry access road to the intersection with the Airport Access Road. - The bridge over Government Creek would be widened to 40 feet and paved. - The Airport Access Road/Gravina Island Highway intersection would be reconstructed to eliminate the curve and create a straight T-intersection. - Airport Access Road would be widened to 40 feet and paved along its entire length (the tunnel under runway safety area to remain unchanged). - The Airport Creek Bridge would be replaced with a new bridge constructed to be 36 feet wide. - Seley Road would be constructed as a 36-foot-wide, gravel surface road from Lewis Reef Road to approximately the end of the Airport Reserve.

 Cost.
-The cost to construct this alternative is estimated to be \$70 million.
-The estimated 75-year lifecycle cost of this alternative is approximately \$314 million, and its estimated average annual O&M cost is approximately \$5.9 million.43
+The cost to construct this alternative is estimated to be \$\frac{10770}{200}\$ million.
+The estimated 75-year lifecycle cost of this alternative is approximately \$\frac{314}{316}\$ million, and its estimated average annual O&M cost is approximately \$5.9 million.
+25

-The total life cost of this alternative, which includes the cost to build and operate the new ferry facilities as well as continued operation of the existing airport ferry, would be approximately \$1,262 million.
-Over the life of the project, the total revenue would be approximately \$451 million, which would reduce the total life cost to approximately \$811 million.44
+The total life cost of this alternative, which includes the cost to build and operate the new ferry facilities as well as continued operation of the existing airport ferry, would be approximately \$1,942262 million.
+Over the life of the project, the total revenue would be approximately